Nachtfeuer/concept-cpp/README.md

      (using boost::regex)
  - algorithm functions like 'sorted' and 'shuffled'.
  - you can create HTML documentation with doxygen.
- - supports code coverage report
+ - supports code coverage report (HTML as well as Cobertura compatible XML)
  - supports cppcheck
  - object serialization (started)
    - can dump simple objects with field of standard types and